 - Rin Shien From Taiwan to Japan.

-- Rui Naiwei From China to Japan, then from Japan to U.S.A.
-Now lives and plays in South-Korea.
+- Rui Naiwei From China to Japan, then to the USA, then to South-Korea.
+Now lives and plays in China.

 - Ryu Shikun From South-Korea to Japan.